-Japan braces for a third powerful typhoon in a week
+Japan braces for a third powerful storm in a week

 - Air travel could be affected, airlines warn

-(CNN)Just a week after the deadly Typhoon Mindulle and Kompasu pummeled Japan, the country is bracing for another powerful typhoon to hit its eastern side.
+(CNN)Just a week after Typhoons Mindulle and Kompasu pummeled Japan, the country is bracing for another storm to hit its eastern side.

-Currently over the western Pacific close to the southern islands of Okinawa, Typhoon Lionrock is moving northeast at 20 kilometers (12 miles) an hour.
+Currently over the western Pacific southeast of Yokosuka, Typhoon Lionrock is moving northeast at 25 kilometers (16 miles) an hour.

-It is expected to brush Kagoshima before pivoting northwest toward the capital Tokyo and Sendai by Tuesday.
+"Typhoon Lionrock has winds of 175 kilometers per hour which is equivalent to a strong Category 2 Atlantic hurricane," CNN meteorologist Michael Guy said.

-"Sustained winds of Lionrock now at 205 kilometers (127 miles) an hour, equivalent to a strong Category 3, nearly teetering on a weak Category 4 Atlantic hurricane," CNN's Derek Van Dam said.
-"A very defined eye within the storm system."
+It is expected to make landfall in Japan's northeast Tohoku in the next 24 hours bringing with it heavy rain.
+Lionrock will skirt Tokyo rather than hit the capital directly, as initially expected.

 Japan's Meteorological Agency has issued an advisory warning of high waves and thunderstorms all up its eastern coast.